ndless-nspire/nsptools-history/Ndless/branches/v1.1/doc/ReadMe.txt

 Changelog
 =========

-* v1.1.1 - <not yet released>
+* v1.1.1 - <2010/10/16>
  Installer:
-  - NEW: Diagnostic mode for problem reports
+  - NEW: Diagnostic mode for problem reports (see "Troubleshooting" above)
- Include files:
+  - CHG: Change file transfer path handling, which may fix some transfer errors Include files:
   - FIX: isKeyPressed made sometimes the program hang